 Tips for Protecting Your Assets

-• To protect your assets, it is wise to build a team of professionals that offer guidance and advice when you need it the most.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- To protect your assets, it is wise to build a team of professionals that offer guidance and advice when you need it the most.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit:©iStock/kate_sept2004, ©iStock/shapecharge, ©iStock/seb_ra